reedwoodruff/molecule_schema/readme.md

   - Note that this API and the generated method names are subject to change.
   - Note that only *Operatives* are valid nodes in the graph.
 Any template which one wants to use in practice needs to have a corresponding operative in order to be accessible in the toolkit.
   - Note that currently instances created in the schema are unsupported.
 The idea is to eventually integrate these schema-defined instances into the graph environment in an efficient way so as not to duplicate data, but this functionality is just a stub right now.
-  - Write something like this to build a simple Sentence with the default schema:
+  - Write something like this to build a simple Sentence with a single word with the the default schema:
   ```Rust
     let graph = RBaseGraphEnvironment::<Schema>::new(&CONSTRAINT_SCHEMA);